jasonlovescoding/BUAA-OperatingSystems/README.md

 # BUAA-OperationSystems
+A rudimental operation system with a tiny shell based on mips32 architecture.
-Final project finished for the course 'Operation Systems' in Beihang University.
+Finished as a final project for the course 'Operation Systems' in Beihang University.

 Make first.